-The name and contact partner of the data controller and the data protection officer
+Name and contact details of the data controller and the company data protection officer

-This data protection information applies to the processing of data by:
+This data protection information applies to data processing by:

 Diersch & Schröder GmbH & Co.KG